- Cardiology 84

 Non-exertional heat stroke

 This sort of heat stroke develops when exposed to hot, humid weather for an extended period.
-It is prevalent in older folks and those who have chronic conditions.
+It is prevalent in older people and those with chronic conditions.

 Common symptoms of heatstroke include

 Heatstroke occurs when the body can't cool itself down through its natural thermoregulatory system (hypothalamus) in response to hot temperatures.
-Typically hypothalamus sets your temperature at about 98.6 degrees Fahrenheit.
-But if the body takes in more heat than it releases, internal temperature rises above this set point causing heat stroke.
+Typically, the hypothalamus sets your temperature at about 98.6 degrees Fahrenheit.
+But if the body takes in more heat than it releases, internal temperature rises above this set point, causing heat stroke.

 Some common risk factors for heat stroke include: